abdelrahman-elkady/modelling-data-on-web-frontend/README.md

 # modelling-data-on-web-frontend

-> A UI for our semantic watermelons
+> A UI for our semantic watermelons :watermelon: :watermelon: :watermelon:

 ## Build Setup